oyvczfo05177/notes/README.md

 5. Take regular breaks to avoid burnout and maintain focus.
 6. Stay up-to-date with the latest programming technologies and tools to stay competitive in the job market.
 7. Never stop learning and growing as a programmer.
 Keep your skills sharp by attending workshops, reading blogs, or participating in online communities.

+# 2023-12-12
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques.
+This means constantly reading blogs, articles, and research papers, attending conferences, workshops, online courses, etc. to gain a deeper understanding of the field.

+In addition to staying up to date with technology, being a good programmer also means being able to work well with others.
+That means communicating effectively, both verbally and in writing, as well as being willing to listen and learn from others' experiences and knowledge.
+Teamwork is crucial in the programming world, so being capable of working with and collaborating with other developers is a must.
+ - 来自NLP